Canvas Course Setup

 An important step before you publish is to check your course against the Go Live Checklist.
 The Checklist outlines steps that are recommended in preparation for publishing your course before the start of each term.

 Canvas can also check your course for broken links using the Canvas Link Checker.
 Any embedded resources must be checked manually.
-It is important to validate the links in your course are working as expected before you publish you course.
+It is important to check that the links in your course are working as expected before you publish the course.

-You can also adjust your Course Navigation so students see only the links they need to.
-Refer to the information in the Connected Learning Course to find out how to do this.
-Check your Course Functionality.
+You can also adjust your Course Navigation menu so that students see only the links they need to (Minimum Standard #3).
+The video below shows you how to do this [1:58 min].

 ◼ Publish your new Academic Module: